-Fig.\ \ref{simbox} compares misclassification rates and the corresponding $J^*$ selected in each of the $1000$ simulations, at two scenarios SDDN and RDDN.
+Fig.\ \ref{simbox} compares the misclassification rates and the corresponding $J^*$ selected in each of the $1000$ simulations at two scenarios, SDDN and RDDN.
 These two scenarios differ only in their eigenfunction setting.
-In Plot (a) where the groups have equal eigenfunctions, BC, BCG and BCt show similar behaviors in classification.
-In Plot (b) where the group eigenfunctions differ, BCG and BCt have lowest error rates and variation, followed by BCG-PLS and BCt-PLS.
-In the bottom plots (c) and (d), we find that BCG and BCt are the only classifiers that have stable choice of optimal $J^*$: both methods choose $J^* < 10$ for more than $75\%$ of the times with few outliers, either the group eigenfunctions are equal or not.
+In Plot (a), where the groups have equal eigenfunctions, BC, BCG, and BCt show similar behaviors in classification.
+In Plot (b), where the group eigenfunctions differ, BCG and BCt have the lowest error rates and variation, followed by BCG-PLS and BCt-PLS.
+In Plots (c) and (d), we find that BCG and BCt are the only classifiers that have a stable choice of optimal $J^*$: both methods choose $J^* < 10$ more than $75\%$ of the time with few outliers, regardless of whether the group eigenfunctions are equal or not.

 \item[\textendash] \textit{Difference between the group means}.
-Under equal eigenfunction setting, non-Bayes classifiers like CEN and logistic regression are naturally sensitive to location difference, especially when other factors are kept the same, e.g.\ SDSN, SDST.
-However, in the bottom half of Table \ref{rates} where the group eigenfunctions differ, BCG shows strongest performance in all cases, with BCt a close second.
+Under the equal eigenfunction setting, non-Bayes classifiers such as CEN and the logistic regression are naturally sensitive to a location difference, especially when other factors are kept the same; see for example, SDSN, SDST.
+However, in the bottom half of Table \ref{rates}, where the group eigenfunctions differ, BCG shows the strongest performance in all cases, with BCt a close second.

-In this table, PC based methods BCG and BCt show advantage over their PLS counterparts in scenarios with location difference.
-That is because $\mu_d$ here is effectively captured by principal components.
-In Section \ref{sec:multiclass}, when the new $\mu_d$ has nonzero projections only on the last several basis, PLS based classifiers can do a better job than other methods in distinguishing such difference, as mentioned in Delaigle and Hall (2012a \cite{DH2012}).
+In this table, the PC-based methods BCG and BCt show an advantage over their PLS counterparts in scenarios with a location difference.
+That is because $\mu_d$ is effectively captured by PCs.
+In Section \ref{sec:multiclass}, when the new $\mu_d$ has nonzero projections only on the last several bases, PLS-based classifiers can do a better job than other methods in distinguishing such a difference, as mentioned in \cite{DH2012}.
 This phenomenon is also discussed in Section \ref{realdata}.

 \item[\textendash] \textit{Difference in group eigenvalues and score distributions}.
-In general, we find that the marginal densities of the scores as well as their eigenvalues have similar impact on classifiers' performance.
-They contribute to the difference of functional distributions in each group, which the three non-Bayes methods (CEN, PLSDA, logistic) fail to detect.
-For all scenarios in Table \ref{rates} without location difference, CEN, PLSDA and logistic regression all show very poor performance with error rates close to $50\%$.
+In general, we find that the marginal densities of the scores and their eigenvalues have similar effects on the classifiers' performance.
+They contribute to the difference of the functional distributions in each group, which the three non-Bayes methods (CEN, PLSDA, logistic) fail to detect.
+For all scenarios in Table \ref{rates} without a location difference, CEN, PLSDA, and the logistic regression all show very poor performance, with error rates close to $50\%$.

 \end{itemize}